fioprotocol/fips/fip-5.md

 Will be provided in a later stage of the FIP.

 ## Backwards compatibility
-It is anticipated that both public (existing) and private FIO Addresses will cooexist simultenously indefinitely.
+It is anticipated that both public (existing) and private FIO Addresses will coexist simultaneously indefinitely.
 It's also likely that some wallets would not implement the enhanced privacy features.

 Every FIO Address will elect a privacy option as follows:
 * 0 - FIO Address is public